Signs of ADHD Burnout in New Mothers

 Feeding, rocking, and constant touch can overload the senses.
 On low-sleep days, this becomes even harder.

-Ana created a sensory regulation corner—pillow nest, eye mask, soft lighting, essential oils—which became a safe decompression space.
+Ana created a sensory regulation corner, pillow nest, eye mask, soft lighting, and essential oils, which became a safe decompression space.

 Sleep Deprivation and Non-Restorative Sleep